Rayirth556/cli-C-scratch/README.md

 2) If it exists, it updates the timestamps to the current time with ```utime()```.

 3) If it doesn’t, it creates an empty file with ```fopen()``` in "w" mode.

+## This is just for my learning of low level C